junxit/us-congress-bills-117/metadata.md

 - 2021-02-01 — Introduced in House
 - 2021-02-01 — Introduced in House
 - 2021-02-01 — Referred to the House Committee on the Judiciary.
+- 2021-03-22 — Referred to the Subcommittee on Immigration and Citizenship.
+- 2021-09-29 — Committee Consideration and Mark-up Session Held.
+- 2021-09-29 — Ordered to be Reported by Voice Vote.
+- 2021-09-29 — Subcommittee on Immigration and Citizenship Discharged.
+- 2022-02-01 — Placed on the Private Calendar, Calendar No. 2.
+- 2022-02-01 — Reported by the Committee on Judiciary.
+H. Rept.
+117-237.
+- 2022-02-01 — Reported by the Committee on Judiciary.
+H. Rept.
+117-237.